makersacademy/CV/README.md

 I believe that in unity there is strength- I have become a part of the coding community in London, attending various meet-ups and conferences and founded my own organisation, the London Vegan Coders.

-I believe that teams work best when everyone is enabled to contribute to the best of their ability and I have recieved comments from team members at Makers that I explained things really well, in a way that allowed them to grasp concepts that they previously struggled with, such as using whiteboarding and my excellent communication skills get across a new concept when working on the Notes App and explaining the MVC model.
+I believe that teams work best when everyone is enabled to contribute to the best of their ability and I have recieved comments from team members at Makers that I explained things really well, in a way that allowed them to grasp concepts that they previously struggled with, such as using whiteboarding and my excellent communication skills to get across a new concept when working on the Notes App and explaining the MVC model.

 ## Skills

 #### High Achiever

 - I dive deeper into any environment/ role I am faced with.
 For example, whilst at Makers I have also started the London Vegan Coders group.
-Whilst at University I was elected Environment and Ethics officer and also was an intern for the mayor as Low Carbon Entrepreneur.
+Whilst at University I was elected Environment and Ethics officer and also was an intern for the Mayor of London as Low Carbon Entrepreneur.

 #### Excellent Communicator